slipstream/SlipStreamUI/feedback-ui-cal.md

 Presumably this is a super user only page that would be accessed through a link in the Top Red Menu Line?

-Should't the title and resource name be "Configuration"?
+Shouldn't the title and resource name be "Configuration"?

 Is there more than one "Configuration"?
 If not, it should be "Configuration" in the Top Red Menu Line.
 (Even better, just an